Can Hypnotherapy Help You Overcome Fears and Phobias in Ontario?

-• What Is The Difference Between a Fear and a Phobia?
+- What Is The Difference Between a Fear and a Phobia?

-• Where Phobias Come From
+- Where Phobias Come From

-• Why Phobias Feel So Uncontrollable
+- Why Phobias Feel So Uncontrollable

-• How Hypnotherapy Helps For Fears and Phobias
+- How Hypnotherapy Helps For Fears and Phobias

-• Common Phobias Treated With Hypnotherapy
+- Common Phobias Treated With Hypnotherapy

-• What the Research Says
+- What The Research Says

-• Hypnotherapy vs. Exposure Therapy for Phobias
+- Hypnotherapy vs. Exposure Therapy for Phobias

-• What to Expect in A Session
+- What To Expect In A Session

-• How Many Sessions Will I Need?
+- How Many Sessions Will I Need?

-• Is Hypnotherapy Right for You?
+- Is Hypnotherapy Right For You?

-• What My Clients Say
+- What My Clients Say

-• FAQ
+- FAQ

-• Book Your Free Session
+- Book Your Free Session

 What Is the Difference Between a Fear and a Phobia?

 Fear is natural.
 It is the brain's built-in warning system designed to keep you safe from genuine threats.
 When a car swerves toward you, when you feel yourself losing balance at a height, when a dog growls, fear is doing exactly what it was designed to do.
-A phobia is something different.
-A phobia is an intense, persistent, and disproportionate fear of something that does not pose a realistic threat or poses far less threat than the fear response suggests.

-The fear feels uncontrollable.
-It can arrive instantly and at full intensity.
-And it often leads to avoidance that significantly restricts daily life.
 Phobias are irrational fears that develop through learned behaviour or from a traumatic experience.
-They can trigger panic, crying, fleeing, or avoidance of situations associated with them.
-Individuals may feel threatened or in danger, and can experience physical symptoms of nausea, sweating, trembling, shortness of breath, or increased heart rate.
+They can trigger panic, crying, fleeing, or avoidance of situations associated with them, along with physical symptoms including nausea, sweating, trembling, shortness of breath, or increased heart rate.
+When lifestyles are altered or severe restrictions to daily life occur, a phobia requires treatment.

-When lifestyles are altered, or severe restrictions to daily life occur, a phobia is no longer mild and requires treatment.
-Rising Tide Creatives.
 The critical difference is that a phobia has taken on a life of its own, disconnected from realistic threat assessment and driven instead by a subconscious pattern that has been reinforced over time.
 At Mind Spirit Body Hypnosis, Fanis Makrigiannis works with adults across Ontario and the Durham Region to address the subconscious root of their fears and phobias so they can stop living around them and start living freely.

 Where Phobias Come From